BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher-options/edrawings-export-settings.md

 ![eDrawings formats in the File Formats selector](/images/pdmpublisher/screenshots/options-dropdown-000-file-formats.png)

-## Corrected in Version 2026.08.12

-Version `2026.08.12` fixes how the PDM task prepares SOLIDWORKS for eDrawings export.
-Before saving an eDrawings file, the task now explicitly applies these preferences:
+Before saving an eDrawings file, PDMPublisher PDM Task applies these settings:

 - Allow measurement in the exported eDrawings file.
 - Save file properties in the exported file.